gatorjakes/apple-services/README.md

 - **Ensure that AltServer is installed and running on your computer before executing this script.**
 - Restarting the "Apple Mobile Device Service" will temporarily stop any ongoing interactions between your device and iTunes or Finder.
 Make sure to close these applications before running the script.

-## Disclaimer
-This script is provided "as is", without warranty of any kind.
-Use it at your own risk.

-## Support
-For further assistance or to report an issue with the script, please visit [AltStore's official support channel](https://altstore.io/support/).